vespa-engine/docker-image-dev/README.md

 #### Create the Docker container

+##### Remote debugging

+If you want to be able to attach a remote debugger (e.g. IntelliJ) to a process inside the container, you need to add port forwarding at this stage.
+It cannot be done after the container has been created.
+To allow debugging on port 5005, insert the following line in between the lines to the command in the appropriate section below:

+    -p 127.0.0.1:5005:5005 \

 ##### With explicit Docker volume (recommended for macOS)

 First, create a long lived Docker volume.